MandoCoding/Cyberdrop-Bunkr-Python-Bulk-Uploader/README.md

 3. Paste folders to be uploaded into the uploads folder
 4. Run Start.bat to install all the necessary pre-requisites and start the download script
 5. Provide your bunkr or cyberdrop tokens when requested.
 These can be found in your dashboard on the left, click on 'Manage your token'.
-6. The script outputs a timestamped txt file listing the album names and URLs
+6. The script outputs a date and time stamped txt file listing the album names and URLs

 # Usage